 Friendship is possible as evident between the simultaneous cross border openings for Indian Sikhs to visit the birthplace of Guru Nanak, the founder of Sikhism, located in Pakistan.
 It is also evident in the four official crossings in Kashmir mentioned above.
 This border opening is known as the Kartarpur crossing, which has been at the forefront of helping Pakistan in rectifying their reputation, after being accused of terrorist organizations.

 Furthermore, an Indian attack on Pakistan would be treated as a violation of UNSC guidelines, creating a system that could isolate India, on several fronts.
-Conversely, a Pakistani attack on India would result in a similar stance.
+Conversely, a Pakistani attack on India could possibly result in a similar stance.
 The nuclear capabilities of both countries, highlights the necessity of layered systems of defence and deterrence.

 The placement of a third-party, neutral to tensions, would be likely able to encourage Kashmiris to come out and vote in a legally binding referendum.
 The referendum would take into account the opinions of the Muslim Kashmiri majority on issues relating to Kashmir.
 This is due to the notion that neither Pakistan nor India would risk attacking a third party force.
 A third party force stationed in Kashmir may also possibly deter Indians from expanding boundaries to claim territory rightfully belonging to other countries such as Pakistan and China, as evident in the new political maps released by New Delhi.